milesfking/atp-tennis-prizepicks-model/README.md

 ## About PrizePicks

 PrizePicks allows users to pick the over or under on player props across dozens of sports, one of which is tennis.
-Depending on the tournament, PrizePicks lists over/under lines for a number of categories.
+Depending on the tournament, PrizePicks lists over/under lines for a number of categories which can be accessed online on the [PrizePicks](https://www.prizepicks.com) website or pulled directly into Python via the [PrizePicks API](https://github.com/PrizePicks-Analytics/PrizePicks-API/wiki).
 Below is a list of props and how they are calculated.

 ### Aces